Importing from Vietnam into the UK: Duty Rates and the UK-Vietnam FTA

 Key Duty Rates Under the UKVFTA

 Clothing and garments.
 The standard UKGT rate for most garments is 12%.
-Under the UKVFTA, clothing from Vietnam is subject to a significantly reduced rate — many categories are at or approaching 0% depending on the specific commodity code and the current staging year.
-This is one of the most commercially significant reductions in the agreement, given the volume of clothing imported from Vietnam.
+Under the UKVFTA, clothing from Vietnam is subject to a sharply reduced rate — many categories are at or approaching 0% depending on the specific commodity code and the current staging year.
+Given the volume of clothing imported from Vietnam, this is the biggest single saving in the agreement.

 Footwear.
-Standard UKGT rates for footwear range from 0–17% depending on material and type.
-The UKVFTA provides substantial reductions — leather footwear, for example, which attracts up to 17% under the standard tariff, benefits from reduced rates under the FTA.
-Check the current staged rate for your specific commodity code.
+Standard UKGT rates for footwear range from 0–16% depending on material and type.
+Leather-upper footwear attracts 4–8% under the standard tariff; the highest rates, up to 16%, apply to textile-upper footwear.
+The UKVFTA reduces both — check the current staged rate for your specific commodity code.

 Electronics and electrical goods.
 Most consumer electronics are already at 0% under the UKGT.
 The UKVFTA provides marginal additional benefit for specific sub-categories that carry a standard rate, but for most electronics importers, the UKGT rate and the UKVFTA rate are identical at 0%.